Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Concluding Remarks

-resembles the structure of the canonical Poisson bracket of classical (non-relativistic) mechanics if we choose $V_{\mu}$ appropriately.
-Consequently, one can envision the possibility of defining a single Poisson bracket with respect to the canonical variables of the whole system, i.e., fields$+$particles.
-Such a Lorentz-covariant geometric object would in principle allow to study the system in a canonical and relativistic coherent way, so that it would be a solid foundation for the development of a covariant canonical quantization process.
-A more exhaustive discussion of the proposed description will be presented elsewhere. \textbf{Acknowledgment} The author wishes to express his sincere gratitude to Professors A. M. Cetto and L. de la Peña for their continuous guidance throughout the development of this work and their always helpful suggestions.
+resembles the canonical Poisson bracket of classical (non-relativistic) mechanics if $V_{\mu}$ is chosen appropriately.
+This resemblance suggests a possible strategy for determining $V_{\mu}$: one may derive the non-covariant form of Eq. (\ref{PoissonQPi}) and compare it with the corresponding bracket in classical mechanics.
+Moreover, other brackets could be evaluated, for example, that relating the field at two different positions, and contrasted with the results obtained from the standard formulations of field theories, since those brackets must not depend on the auxiliary variables used in the description.
+More significantly, Eq. (\ref{PoissonQPi}) hints at the possibility of introducing a single Poisson bracket defined in terms of the canonical variables of the complete system, namely fields$+$particles.
+Such a Lorentz-covariant object would, in principle, permit a unified, Lorentz-covariant, canonical treatment of the system and could provide a solid foundation for developing a Lorentz-covariant, canonical quantization scheme.
+A more exhaustive discussion of the proposed description will be presented elsewhere. \textbf{Acknowledgments} The author gratefully acknowledges Professors A. M. Cetto and L. de la Peña for their continuous guidance throughout the development of this work and for their many helpful suggestions.
+The author also thanks three anonymous reviewers for their valuable comments that contributed to improving the manuscript.